 FLOR ITAL 3340

-This combination of literature and history modules is taught in Italian at the University of Florence.
-It consists of two blocks of 12 lectures on Italian Literature, and one block of 12 lectures on the History of Italy, for a total of 51-54 contact hours.
-This course is for Advanced Italian Track students only.
-This course can be taken as 3 or 6 credits.
+This course, available to Advanced Italian Track students only, will be taught in Italian at the University of Florence.
+Students will complete two blocks of 12 lectures on Italian literature, and one block of 12 lectures on the history of Italy, for a total of 51-54 contact hours.
+This course is available as three or six credits.

 FLOR ITAL/LITR 3323